 - If you have the time to do this step, please do, you will be pleased you did!
 After you have chopped up your squid into rings and tentacles in half down the middle, soak in buttermilk for an hour and even overnight in a bowl, stored away in the fridge.
 This step here, helps in preventing your calamari from becoming tough and rubbery!

-I could go on about Calamari, REALLY, I could, but I think it’s time to move forward to this yummmmmy deliciousness….oh wait!!!
-I didn’t talk about the CHIPOTLE SAUCEEE!
-Very simple but again, HYPER DELICIOUS, a little bit of Mayo ( be proud of them wings, they’re the only one’s you’re gonna leave here with Mayo-nnaise!)
+I could go on about Calamari, REALLY, I could, but I think it’s time to move forward to this yummmmmy delicious mexican appetizer….oh wait!!!
+I didn’t talk about the CHIPOTLE SAUCE!
+Very simple to make but again, HYPER DELICIOUS, a little bit of Mayo ( be proud of them wings, they’re the only one’s you’re gonna leave here with Mayo-nnaise!)
 Anyone know what I’m talking about here?! (chuckle!)

 So here we go!